-Mr. Ha is the executive vice president of technologies of the Group, and also the president of Cincinnati Holdings Limited, a subsidiary of the Group.
+Mr. Ha is the Executive Vice President of technologies of the Group, and also the President of Cincinnati Holdings Limited, a subsidiary of the Group.
 He is a chartered engineer and a member of the Institute of Measurement and Control, The Institution of Engineering and Technology as well as The Institution of Electrical and Electronics Engineers, with over 20 years of working experience in engineering and research and development.
 Prior to joining us in October 1998, he worked as senior management in research and development in various electronics companies in Hong Kong and Singapore, including China Aerospace International Holdings Limited.
 Mr. Ha obtained a Master's degree in Electronic Systems Design from the City University of Hong Kong, a Master's Degree in Engineering from The University of Hong Kong, and an Associateship and Higher Diploma in Electrical Engineering from The Hong Kong Polytechnic University.

-Philip John Stevens Cox, aged 64
+Philip John Stevens Cox, aged 65

 Mr. Cox joined us in 2001.
-He is responsible for searching new markets and products for our distribution and marketing businesses and he is also the Chairman of Salus Holdings Limited.
+He is Chairman of Salus Holdings Limited and responsible for leading our branded business teams across Europe, engaging directly with key customers and strategic partners in existing markets where SALUS operates.
+He is actively involved in identifying new countries to establish and grow SALUS' brand distribution business.
+He is also responsible for searching and assessing business opportunities that strengthen our global business strategies.
 Mr. Cox obtained his Bachelor's degree from The University of New South Wales, Australia in 1966.
-Mr. Cox's business career cuts across a range of vertical sectors including industrial, commercial and consumer markets, and has managed business units for companies in North America, Europe and Asia.
+He is a recognized public speaker on global business and people skills.
+Mr. Cox's business career cuts across a range of vertical sectors including industrial, commercial and consumer markets, and has managed business units for multi-national companies in North America, Europe and Asia.